 3. Optimize for Mobile

-With this much smartphone adoption, it’s no surprise that most people use mobile phones to contact support, self-serve, etc. Unfortunately, many customer and employee self-service audits reveal at least some functionality that doesn’t work on tablets or smartphones.
+There’s a good reason that Google predominantly indexes mobile content now: almost everyone has a smartphone.
+In the United States alone, 90% of people have a smartphone, so it’s no surprise that most people use mobile phones to contact customer support, self-serve, etc. Unfortunately, many customer and employee self-service audits reveal at least some functionality that doesn’t work on tablets or smartphones.

 Put simply, failing to optimize your entire knowledge base experience for mobile is a critical mistake.

-4. Organize KB Content With Tags
+4. Organize Knowledge Base Content With Tags

 5. Implement a Unified Index

 The idea is to create one search and knowledge experience across company sites and applications.
-Unfortunately, many enterprises have lots of knowledge already—articles, solved cases, product manuals, documentation, release notes, videos, community posts—but it all lives in separate and disconnected siloes.
+Unfortunately, many enterprises have lots of knowledge already — articles, solved cases, product manuals, documentation, release notes, videos, community posts — but it all lives in separate and disconnected siloes.

-6. Update Content Based On What the (Intelligent) Analytics Are Telling You
+6. Update Content Based on What the (Intelligent) Analytics Are Telling You

 • Knowledge base usage that shows how customers and agents search, navigate, and use the knowledge system